KlimRadostev/FdF/README.md

 up -> to move image up,
 down -> to move image down,

-+ sign -> shifts the upper levels in the input up,
-- sign -> shifts the upper levels in the input down,
+plus sign in number pad -> shifts the upper levels in the input up, minus sign in number pad -> shifts the upper levels in the input down,

-0 -> zooms in the image,
+0 in number pad -> zooms in the image,
-1 -> zooms out of the image,
+1 in number pad -> zooms out of the image,